aTrujillo04/License-plate-detection-and-extraction/README.md

 ```

 This means that the process did not found a functional video devide to use.
 So you must:
--Confirm that you have a functional connected webcam/camera.
+- Confirm that you have a functional connected webcam/camera.
 - Verify the listed video output in terminal.
 - Do camera tests in other applications to confirm webcam functionality.
 - Ensure the correct listed video device in your scripts.